Yen weakens past 100 to dollar, may fan talk of currency war

 "For manufacturers, overall we are thankful that the trend is the yen's depreciation, but we are seeing signs of raw material costs rising.
 Of course that does not mean we will decrease manufacturing in Japan, but we need to think how these costs can be absorbed," Yasuyuki Yoshinaga, CEO of Fuji Heavy Industries Ltd, said this week.

-That is one reason why Japanese companies have been very conservative about lifting their earnings forecasts for the current business year ending March 2014.
+That is one reason why Japanese companies have been very conservative about lifting their earning forecasts for the current business year ending March 2014.

 Still, the Nikkei share average scaled a 5-1/2-year high on Friday as the yen's decline is seen boosting Japanese exporters' bottom line.